globalgov/manystates/.github/CONTRIBUTING.md

 # Contributing

-Contributions to `qStates`, whether in the form of issue identification, bug fixes, new code or documentation are encouraged and welcome:
+Contributions to `manystates`, whether in the form of issue identification, bug fixes, new code or documentation are encouraged and welcome:

 * [Submit an issue](#issues)
 * [Document existing code](#documentation)
 * [Fix a bug or implement new features](#adding-new-code)

-Please note that the `qStates` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the `manystates` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## Issues